 When you get home, pour two-gallons into a separate gas can dedicated to your 2-cycle engines.

 STEP 2: Order Extra Oil

-You definitely don't want to be running to the hardware store during a blizzard.
+You definitely don't want to run to the hardware store during a blizzard.

 Most snowblowers come with a small, 2.6-ounce bottle of oil.
-It's enough for one... (that's right) one gallon of gas.
+That's enough for one -- that's right, one -- gallon of gas.
 One gallon isn't enough to get you through the winter.